Rajnath Singh becomes first Defence Minister to fly in Tejas fighter aircraft | Devdiscourse

 "We went close to Mach 1, the speed of sound, but he couldn't make it out.
 I had to tell him that this is the speed now," Tiwari added.
 Officials said the basic flying in the Indian Air Force currently starts by 20.5 years and a pilot is generally ready to fly fighter jets in IAF at around 22 years of age.

 He also said that there is no upper age limit for flying fighter jets.
 Till the time a pilot is medically fit - up to the standards set by the IAF - he or she can fly the fighter jet, the official said.
-The chief of the Indian Air Force is 62 years old.
+The Air Chief is 62-years-old.

 Singh also attended an exhibition of products of the Defence Research and Development Organisation (DRDO) in Bengaluru.
 A Defence Ministry official had said on Wednesday that the minister would be "taking a sortie" in order to boost the morale of officers who have been involved in the development of the "indigenously-made Tejas".